Legacy of Greek Painting

 In Western Europe except for Italy, which kept a connection with the Byzantine world, the barbarian invasions (c.350 CE onwards) more or less obliterated painting.
 But as it revived, it inevitably borrowed much from the art of Byzantium, then culturally the most sophisticated centre of Christendom.
 Even so, although Greek painting was the basic ingredient of Medieval painting, both Western and Byzantine, it was not a fertile ingredient.
 Byzantine painting may have developed, but it did not progress; and the progress of late Medieval painting in the West was due almost entirely to native originality.

-The Renaissance began in the fifteenth century in Central Italy, and the casual observation of ancient Greek art, or that of ancient Rome, which had appeared erratically in works of the later Middle Ages, developed into a systematic study by the artists of the time.
+The Renaissance began in the 15th century in Central Italy, and the casual observation of ancient Greek art, or that of ancient Rome, which had appeared erratically in works of the later Middle Ages, developed into a systematic study by the artists of the time.
+(See also Classicism in Art.)
 But the objects of this study, by painters as well as sculptors, were ancient Greek sculptures (statues and reliefs), not pictures.

 There is an obvious reason for this.
 The Renaissance search for antiquities turned up plenty of sculpture, but very little painting, and that generally of a quality both artistically and technically inferior to the standard of Renaissance artists.
 This study of ancient sculpture remained a basic part of the academic training of painters till the nineteenth century, and continually showed its effects in their figures.
 But the effects of ancient painting were always negligible.
-The minor technique of grisaille (a style of monochromatic painting in shades of gray) was imitated from mural decorations found in Rome, some subjects recorded or described by ancient writers were reinterpreted according to the canons of the time, and from the middle of the eighteenth century a few Neo-classicists - for instance Anton Raphael Mengs - produced an occasional pastiche of wall paintings from Herculaneum or Pompeii.
+The minor technique of grisaille (a style of monochromatic painting in shades of gray) was imitated from mural decorations found in Rome, some subjects recorded or described by ancient writers were reinterpreted according to the canons of the time, and from the middle of the eighteenth century a few neoclassical artists - for instance Anton Raphael Mengs - produced an occasional pastiche of wall paintings from Herculaneum or Pompeii.
 But no more.
+(See also: Neoclassical Painting.)
 Ancient Greek painting was ill-fated: very little of its achievement has survived and its useful legacy amounted only to a few, though important, technical devices.
+The greatest contribution of Greek culture to Western art remains its legacy of myths and legends, which dominated mythological painting in the West, as well as sculpture and literature.

 Note: For details of colour pigments used by Greek painters in fresco, tempera, encaustic and watercolour painting, see: Classical Colour Palette.